12 Everyday Things That Pose Huge Security Risks

 “Recently, charging stations have expanded more and more into the public sphere,” Turner told Reader’s Digest.
 And that’s not surprising—people constantly have their phones and other devices on them and are happy to have a convenient spot to charge them up.
 What is surprising, though, is the security risk these public stations can pose.
 “Many people don’t know that when you connect your phone to a USB port, not only are you charging your phone but you’re also transferring data, which transmits over a USB port,” Turner says.
 So beware—when you’re plugging your phone into one of those stations, there’s really no way to know who can then see the information on it.

 For the same reason, make sure you never charge your phone in a rental car.

 Public WiFi networks

 Public WiFi is very convenient, especially while travelling.
 But the convenience of hopping on a Wifi network wherever you are does come with a price.
 “Using public WiFi is a great way to save on your data plan when out and about, but it’s far from secure,” explains Alec Ogden, marketing executive and cybersecurity expert at Bob’s Business.
 “Unlike your network at home, public WiFi is unsecured and anyone with the right know-how can snoop on your activity.”
-You don’t need to swear off public WiFi completely, but be mindful of what you’re doing on it (don’t share any personal information, like a banking number or an SSN!) and consider downloading a VPN (Virtual Private Network), which boosts your online privacy.
+You don’t need to swear off public WiFi completely, but be mindful of what you’re doing on it (don’t share any personal information, like a banking number or a social insurance number) and consider downloading a VPN (Virtual Private Network), which boosts your online privacy.

 Smart home devices